 Day Four –A Private Guided Tour of Islay

 No need at all to drive today.
 After a leisurely breakfast you’ll be collected by our specially chosen local driver-guide and whisked away for a full day out on the island, including visits to two of its most appealing distilleries.
 Bruichladdich has a reputation as something of a maverick, and is home to the Botanist, Islay’s only gin.
 You’ll learn how its 22 hand-foraged local island botanicals come together in this unique spirit, with unhurried tastings along the way.
-Twice a week the tour includes a foraging trip – let us know if this is of particular interest so we can ensure your dates coincide.
 Next, make your way to Kilchoman, Islay’s only family owned independent ‘farmhouse’ distillery, and the first new distillery to be built on Islay in 124 years.
 Here you’ll discover the once lost art of farm distilling, where their superb single malt is created entirely on-site, from barley to bottle.
 Along the way, your driver-guide will give you a flavour of the deep local understanding of Islay, its history, geology and wildlife.
 Of course, if there are any other Islay distilleries you would particularly like to visit, please just let us know.

 Day Five – Return to the Mainland and Head to Oban